-The former editor of Computing, Computer Business Review, UCInsight, Child Internet Safety, and Professional Outsourcing, Chris has also written for The Guardian, The Times, the BBC, Computer Weekly, and Citywire, among others, founded Strategist magazine, and is a Consulting Editor for diginomica (one million unique visitors), Hack & Craft News, and Computing.
+The former editor of Computing, Computer Business Review, UCInsight, CIS, and Professional Outsourcing, Chris has written for The Guardian, The Times, the BBC, Computer Weekly, and Citywire, among others, founded Strategist magazine, and is a Consulting Editor for diginomica (one million unique visitors), Hack & Craft News, and Computing.
 Chris has also designed several magazines and websites.

-Chris is the author of a number of books on the creative use of the digital world, including The Complete Guide to Digital Audio, Creating Digital Music and Sound, and Instant Graphics, and is the editor of more than 50 other books on photography, video, movies, design, and robotics.
+Chris is the author of a number of books on the creative use of the digital world, and is the editor of more than 50 other books.
 He is currently working on two novels.

 Chris is an experienced public speaker and conference chair/host.
-In 2016, for example, he hosted the Digital Marketing World Forum in London and the Space Innovation Congress (interviewing NASA astronauts and astro-physicists onstage), along with events for Imago Techmedia and Incisive Media.
+In 2016, for example, he hosted the Digital Marketing World Forum London, the Space Innovation Congress (interviewing NASA astronauts and astrophysicists), and other events.

-Chris is probably the only journalist in the UK to own a genuine humanoid robot, a NAO-25 machine called Stanley Qubit.
-The robot has co-presented a BBC TV breakfast show with Sian Williams, taken school assembly, and appeared at conferences, exhibitions, and events throughout the UK.
+Chris is probably the only journalist in the UK to own several humanoid robots.
+One, the famous NAO robot Stanley Qubit, has co-presented a BBC TV breakfast show with Sian Williams and appeared at conferences, exhibitions, and events throughout the UK.
 In 2017, Stanley Qubit made history as the first real robot ever to appear in a dramatisation of Isaac Asimov’s I, Robot stories, on BBC Radio 4, in which Chris also appeared.

-Under the pseudonym ‘christopher rye’, Chris has a parallel career as a professional songwriter, lead guitarist, and electronic music producer, with multiple airplays on BBC radio nationally and locally, among other stations, with several videos receiving TV airtime.
+Under the pseudonym ‘christopher rye’, Chris has a parallel career as a professional songwriter, guitarist, and electronic music producer, with multiple airplays on BBC radio both nationally (BBC6music and Radio 1) and locally (BBC Introducing).

 In his spare time, Chris is a photographer, painter (with his own studio in Hove), collector, and skater on vintage boards.

-For a full, detailed biography and CV go here.
+For Chris’ full biography and CV, go here.

 This is Chris’ personal website.
-For more information, go to the following pages: Contact/About / Journalist / Magazine Editor / Author / Book Editor / Designer / Musician / Photographer / Strategist magazine.
+For more information, go to the following pages: Contact/About / Journalist / Magazine Editor / Author / Book Editor / Designer / Musician / Photographer / Recent Articles / Robotics Expert